shishupalamigo/shishupalamigo/README.md

 ---
 #### A programming enthusiast, skilled in MERN stack web development.

-- 🔭 I’m actively looking for a Full Stack / Front End Developers Role.
-- 🌱 I’m currently learning and honing my skills in web development.
+- 🌱 I’m currently honing my skills in web development.
 - ✨ Love to work with JavaScript, ReactJS, and NodeJS.

 #### Languages and Tools